-ACLS training is offered in the form of one- or two-day classes.
+ACLS training is usually more intensive, and is more commonly offered as a two-day course.
+Enrollment is also usually restricted to people who are already involved in healthcare, or who can prove a basic competency with emergency medicine.
 Licensed healthcare professionals working in emergency treatment, intensive care or critical care, such as physicians, nurses or paramedics, are eligible to obtain ACLS certification, which might be a requirement for their employment.
-The content differs between the initial and renewal courses because it is expected that professionals seeking renewal of their ACLS certification are actively working in the field and frequently encountering emergency situations.